open-life-science/ols-governance/docs/committee-participation-membership.md

 6. **Feedback to the OLS Board:**
     * Share feedback with the OLS Board through formal and informal channels, synchronously or asynchronously in their capacity as the Committee members
     * Give feedback on and approve annual reports and the organisation’s transparency documents.
-    * Evaluate the strategic orientation of the OLS Team and provide constructive feedback to align OLS' work to their goals and priorities..
+    * Evaluate the strategic orientation of the OLS Team and provide constructive feedback to align OLS' work to their goals and priorities.
 7. **Election Process:**
     * Help in the election of new Committee members.
     * Suggest and nominate new members for the Committee.